Creating a Plugin Gradle Project

 Choose the Plugin option in the project Type.

 Choose the Language the plugin will use for implementation.
-For this example select the Java option.
-See Kotlin for Plugin Developers for more information.
+For this example select the Kotlin option.
+See also Kotlin for Plugin Developers for more information.

 Provide the Group which is typically an inverted company domain (e.g.

 com.example.mycompany).
 It is used for the Gradle property